 Frequently, ingested data must be cleaned, transformed, and organized before it becomes useful for analytics and driving business goals.
 For example, temperature or other sensor readings may need to be transformed to use standard units.
 Data may be dirty or contain missing values which could cause downstream issues with automated processes like notifications or reports.
 These issues need to be addressed before the data can be safely combined with data from enterprise sources and used for financial purposes like billing and ordering, along with ongoing operational decisions.

 Take the next step

 Creating a successful IoT data pipeline platform requires strategic, long-term vision while focusing on the tactical, immediate requirements.
-Managing the complexity that arises when designing and implementing an IoT data pipeline platform is a tall order.
+Managing the complexity that arises when designing and implementing an IoT data pipeline platform across all your devices is a tall order.
 If you’re responsible for bringing it all together, let’s talk.
-For over 10 years, Bright Wolf has helped Fortune 1000 enterprises build highly efficient and resilient connected systems that bring a competitive advantage to their products and teams.
+For over 10 years, Bright Wolf has helped Fortune 1000 enterprises build highly efficient and resilient connected systems that bring a competitive advantage to their devices, products and teams.

 In our future posts, we’ll dive deeper into the many tools available for building your IoT data pipeline platform and considerations for choosing which ones best fit your organization and business needs, starting with an iterative approach to getting better results with IoT data science.